Skip to main content

 You may want to leave before the end of the notice if you find somewhere else to live.

-A section 21 notice means your landlord wants you to leave so they should agree an earlier move out date.
+A section 21 notice means your landlord wants you to leave so they should agree to an earlier move out date.

 Find out more about how you can give notice to end your tenancy.